maurobonfietti/slim4-api-skeleton-crud-generator/README.md

 This package provide a command to generate RESTful endpoints, to manage any simple entity/table.

-Given an resource, like a entity or table in MySQL, autogenerate a simple CRUD endpoints.
+Given an resource, like a table in MySQL, autogenerate a simple CRUD endpoints.

-For example, if you have an 'user' table, the script generate 5 (five) new endpoints on the routes "/user".
+For example, if you have an "user" table, the script generate 5 (five) new endpoints on the routes "/user".

-#### NEW ENDPOINTS:

-##### (Following the previous example)
+**Following the previous example, the command generate new endpoints like:**

 - Get All Users: `GET /user`
 - Get One User: `GET /user/{id}`